ruthlessrebekah/se_project_todo-app/README.md

 - Delete unwanted todo items
 - Add new todos by pressing Enter or clicking the add button
 - Each todo item has a unique identifier for reliable tracking
+- View a live counter showing the number of completed and total tasks

 ## Technology